ELalkovski/Software-University/Data Types and Variables Lab exercises/Centuries to minutes/README.txt

-This program read an integer from the console and convert it into years, days, hours, minutes.
+This program reads a century from the console as an integer and converts it into years, days, hours and minutes.